deadlydog/deadlydog.github.io/_posts/2022-02-18-Use-WinGet-to-install-and-update-your-Windows-apps.md

 Unfortunately that future is not a reality yet, and it's too early to speculate what that user experience will be like, so in the meantime we can use WinGet to make our lives easier.

 Happy installing!

+> Update: There is one app that I couldn't find on WinGet yet, which is `Paint.Net`.
+> There's [a request open](https://forums.getpaint.net/topic/118574-please-add-paintnet-to-the-available-packages-for-windows-package-manager-winget/) for the app developer to considering putting it on WinGet.